 “He’ll be fine,” the Shinigami replied.
 “I put his license back on the table before I got you.”

-“I don’t get it,” she said.
-“Why are we here?”
+“I don’t get it,” she said, “Why are we here?”
 Tsuzuki shrugged.

-“Huh?” he asked.
-“Why are you telling me that?!?”
-Anna giggled at him.
+“Why are you telling me that?!?” he yelped.
+Anna laughed at him.

-“Yeah… I mean, no… I mean…” he tried to reason on the spot.
-“Why would you say something like that?!?”
+“Yeah… I mean, no… I mean…” he tried to reason, “Why would you say something like that?!?”
 Anna laughed again.

 “You… like me?” he asked her.

 “Wasn’t he killed during the home invasion?” he asked.
-(A lie of course.
-Tsuzuki was just testing her.)

 “So you came back to Japan to find out the truth and got killed instead?”
 Tsuzuki asked.

-“Yeah,” Anna replied.
-“How am I alive now?”
+“Yeah,” Anna replied, “How am I alive now?”
 Tsuzuki hesitated at first.
 He knew this would happen.
-Something told him that using the Hell Stone and keeping her alive was a bad idea.
-But yet, something about her made it worth getting deeper and deeper into this mess.
+Something told him that using the Hell Stone and keeping her alive was a bad idea; but yet, something about her made it worth getting deeper and deeper into this mess.
 So, deeper and deeper Tsuzuki went.

-“I put a Hell stone inside of you,” he admitted quickly.
+“I put a Hell Stone inside of you,” he admitted quickly.
 Anna didn’t understand him there at all.

 “What do you mean?” she asked.
-“What is a Hell stone?”
+“What is a Hell Stone?”
 Tsuzuki shook his head.

 “I’ll tell you later,” he replied.
-“Do you have any idea why you were killed?”
-Anna shook her head.
+“Do you have any idea who would have wanted you dead?”
+Anna shook her head as she frowned.

-Figures!/, he thought. /She doesn’t know anything at all!/” He knew he should pull the stone out and be done with it there.
-But yet, something inside held him back.
+Figures!/, he thought. /She doesn’t know anything at all!
+He knew he should pull the stone out and be done with it there.
+However, something inside held him back.
 The Shinigami just couldn’t figure out what or why.
 It wouldn’t hurt to let her live long enough to find out the truth, would it?
 Surely the boss wouldn’t mind, would he?

-/Last door to the left,/” Anna thought to herself.
+/Last door to the left/, Anna thought to herself.
 She found it right away.
-The door stared the woman down like a cat to a mouse.
-Here it was.
-Time to face the past again.
+The door stared the woman down like a hungry cat to a mouse.
 Anna drew in a deep breath and slide the door open wide.